Mikxus/TT00BT65-3001-capstone-project/docs/dev-environment-setup.md

 mkdir build
 ```

-Generate out of source build system with cmake
+Generate out of source build system with cmake.
+This ensures that all build related files do not litter our source tree.
+Debug build switches our debug prints on enabling easier debugging.
 ```bash
 cmake -Bbuild/release -DCMAKE_BUILD_TYPE=Release
 # Or debug build